PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/2-primitive-catalogue/1000-cardano.md

 `getCardanoAddressDelegation` can be used to get the current pool (if any).
 It must be called with the stake credential of the address.
-The result of this call will be `null` if the address didn't delegate to any of the indexed pools in the indexed.
-Otherwise, `events` can have two forms:
+The result of this call will be `null` if the address didn't delegate to any of the indexed pools.

-- A sorted array with two entries.
-If this happens, the second entry would have the same `epoch` as `currentEpoch`.
-This means the delegation didn't cross the epoch boundary at this point.
-The first entry would be the delegation state up to `currentEpoch - 1`.
-- An array with a single entry.
-In this case the `epoch` field can be compared to `currentEpoch` to decide if the delegation did cross the epoch boundary or not.
-The only case where `epoch == currentEpoch` is true is when that's the first delegation for the given address.
+Otherwise, `events` will be one of:

+**User changed delegation this epoch:** A sorted array with two entries.
+First entry is their last delegation before the current epoch, and the 2nd entry is for *currentEpoch*.

+**User hasn't changed delegation this epoch:** An array with a single entry representing the last delegation.

+**User first-time delegation:** An array with a single entry representing when they first delegated.
+Note that it's possible for `epoch` to be `currentEpoch`.

+For a particular entry in the array, `pool` will be `null` when: first, the stake is delegated to a pool in the configuration.
+Then the stake gets re-delegated to a non-indexed pool, or the stake key is deregistered.

 ```ts
 export declare function getCardanoAddressDelegation(